Welcome to the Exquisite Southwest of England!

 6. Is it possible to visit the Southwest of England on a budget?

-Yes, it's definitely possible to visit Southwest England on a budget.
+Yes, exploring Southwest England on a budget is definitely feasible.
 Free attractions include the natural beauty of the Jurassic Coast, Dartmoor National Park, and the Cotswolds.
 For affordable dining, try the local pubs which often serve hearty and inexpensive meals.